I'd love your feedback on making this app more useful!

 Unfortunately, WCAG 2 contrast checks have known flaws that aren't widely known in the design and development community:

-APCA is a more accurate way to measure contrast that addresses these flaw in WCAG 2 and some version of APCA may feature in the next major version of WCAG ("APCA™ is the candidate contrast method for WCAG 3, and is currently in public beta.
+APCA is a more accurate way to measure contrast that addresses the above flaws in WCAG 2 and some version of APCA may feature in the next major version of WCAG ("APCA™ is the candidate contrast method for WCAG 3, and is currently in public beta.
 WCAG 3 is still in development and subject to changes prior to adoption.").

 The ACPA contrast guidelines are more complex to get your head around but they more accurately reflect how contrast requirements depend on the type of content being read, such as body text, labels, small headings, large headings, and copyright notices.
 Read more about Why APCA as a New Contrast Method? and there's also an APCA discussion forum to learn more about applying APCA and give feedback.